CleanMyMac free alternative (and cheap picks)

 Free (donationware)

-The job: macOS runs maintenance scripts automatically in the background.
-Occasionally they don't fire (if your Mac is always asleep at 3 AM, for example).
+The job: macOS runs maintenance scripts automatically.
+Occasionally they don't fire.
 Running them manually can clear stale caches and fix minor slowdowns.

 OnyX (free): Made by Titanium Software, around since 2003.
-It is the standard free tool for running maintenance scripts, clearing caches, and tweaking hidden macOS preferences.
-Trusted by the Mac community for over two decades.
-Fully free, donationware.
+The standard free tool for maintenance scripts and cache clearing, trusted for over two decades.

 5